PsiGuy500/Qiskit/README.md

 # Qiskit
 An introduction to programming with quantum computers.
-The code was based off of the qiskit YouTube series
+The code was based off of the qiskit YouTube series.